 As with the Cartel Market, you will again need to use the Show Items button.

 When searching for outfits or dyes, you can preview these in the same way as other locations.
 If you’re new to SWTOR, then the preview window can be used to view other items.
 This includes mounts and pets, for example.
 You do not need to ‘buy blind’!
-Here’s a screenshot of previewing dyes from a GTN Listing.
+Just hold down Ctrl and Left Click the item’s icon in GTN.
+The new preview window will then load, or update, with what your whole outfit would look like with that item or dye.

 Other places you can preview items are: